 1. Use a graph or chart.

-Graphs and charts are a visually-appealing way to share data.
+Graphs and charts are visually appealing ways to share data.
 Not only are the colors and patterns easy on the eyes, but data is often easier to understand when shared through a visual medium.
-However, it's important to choose a graph that highlights your results in an uncomplicated way.
+However, it's important to choose a graph that highlights your results in a relevant way.

 This is an example of a stacked bar graph my team created using data on the brand Allbirds.
 If you're having trouble reading it, that's okay!
 We received feedback that it was confusing to understand.
 That's because the data wasn't organized in a way that would make sense to a stakeholder who's unfamiliar with our project.